 What are your chances of finding a job in New Zealand?

-Right at the start you ask yourself: "Are my skills in demand in New Zealand?"
+Right at the start you ask yourself: "Will I be able to find a job and are my skills in demand in New Zealand?"

 This will be one of the most important questions you will have when considering a move to New Zealand.